-- Standard profilers (gprof, IDE profilers) can be confusing - they typically accumulate the time spent in functions across all threads. - You can get a lot out of using timers ( omp\get\wtime () ) - Add timers round every parallel region, and round the whole code. - work out which parallel regions have the worst speedup - don't assume the time spent outside parallel regions is independent of the number of threads.
+- Standard profilers (gprof, IDE profilers) can be confusing - they typically accumulate the time spent in functions across all threads. - You can get a lot out of using timers (omp_get_wtime ()) - Add timers round every parallel region, and round the whole code. - work out which parallel regions have the worst speedup - don't assume the time spent outside parallel regions is independent of the number of threads. - Communication and hardware resource contention overheads are hard to measure/diagnose.